 by Amyas Andrea

-This is definitely an introductory book for kids.
+Dutch for Beginners – Kids by Amyas Andrea introduces kids to the language.
 It includes very basic words and sentences.
-It’s also available in Kindle version.
+It’s also available in a kindle version.

 Pimsleur Dutch Basic Course Level 1

-KeeKee the cat travels around the world and this trip takes her to Amsterdam.
+- KeeKee’s Big Adventures in Amsterdam, Netherlands by Shannon Jones and illustrated by Casey Uhelski follows KeeKee the cat on her trip to Amsterdam.
 Aside from seeing some of the great sites, there’s also a glossary and pronunciation guide, a map of Amsterdam, and a list of sites to see.

-My husband and I took our first trip to Amsterdam when I was pregnant with my first.
+- Mission Amsterdam: A Scavenger Hunt Adventure by Catherine Aragon is a scavenger hunt adventure of Amsterdam.
+Anyone I know who has used these books on their trip has loved it.
+I especially love it because it reminds me of my husband and my’s first Amsterdam trip.
+I was pregnant with my first.
 It was also the first time we decided to do a photo scavenger hunt during our travels.
 So, I love a good scavenger hunt and I like this on that is geared towards kids/families visiting Amsterdam.
 (Ie. YOU!)

 Children’s books about the people behind some of Amsterdam’s famous sites